Définitions de langue#

 To present different translations properly, info about language name, text direction, plural definitions and language code is needed.

-While parsing translations, Weblate attempts to map language code (usually the ISO 639-1 one) to any existing language object.
+While parsing translations, Weblate attempts to map language code (usually the ISO 639-1 one) from the Masque de fichier to any existing language object.

 You can further adjust this mapping at project level by Alias de langue.